zhang-mickey/logic/README.md

 #### Normalizeing Horn Clauses
 #### solving Horn clauses
 we can use *post* to compute a solution for a set of Horn clauses
+the solutions to the queries give us the missing loop invariants
+(1)start with a solution that maps all queries to false
+(2)Pick any clause whose head is q query
+(3)then use the post operator to compute strongest postconditions
+(4)
+##### use abstraction to solve terminates
+instead of the concrete post, we compute an abstract post post#

 ## non-Interference
 A process A is said to be noninterfering with another process B across a system M if A’s input to M has no effect on M’s output to B. This property implies that no information flows from A to B through M. Noninterference expresses a confidentiality guarantee because if the observations of B are completely independent of the actions of A, then M does not leak anything to B about A’s input and A cannot reveal any secrets to B via M. Noninterference also expresses an integrity guarantee because if no information flows from A to B through M, then B cannot be corrupted by A via M.

+## Information flow

+##